All Products

 Description

-You need to manually download and install the SMC client on the source server.
+You must manually download and install the SMC client on the source server.

-1. In the Import Instructions section, follow the prompts to download, install, and activate the corresponding SMC client based on the source server's operating system (Linux or Windows) and architecture (32-bit or 64-bit).
+1. In the Import instructions section, download, install, and activate the appropriate SMC client based on the operating system (Linux or Windows) and architecture (32-bit or 64-bit) of the source server.

-2. Click Generate Activation Code and copy the activation code information.
+2. Click Generate activation code and copy the activation code.

-You need to enter the activation code when installing the client.
+You must enter the activation code when you install the client.

 4. Import the migration source.